 Children’s Footwear: CPSIA

-The Consumer Product Safety Improvement Act (CPSIA) is applicable to all children’s products, including footwear for children of 12 years or younger.
-Ensuring CPSIA compliances involves mandatory lab testing, the creation of a tracking label, children’s product certificate (CPC), testing plan and more.
+The Consumer Product Safety Improvement Act (CPSIA) covers children’s products, including footwear for children of 12 years or younger.
+Ensuring CPSIA compliance involves lab testing, the creation of a tracking label and a children’s product certificate (CPC).

 California Proposition 65

-California’s Proposition 65 was enacted with the purpose of regulating the concentration of hazardous substances in the products manufactured, imported and sold in California and allow its citizens to make informed decisions about protecting themselves from chemicals that could cause cancer, birth defects, or other reproductive harm.
+California Proposition 65 was enacted to regulate the concentration of hazardous substances in the products manufactured, imported, and sold in California.
+It also allows consumers to make informed decisions about protecting themselves from chemicals that could cause cancer, birth defects, or other forms of reproductive harm.

-California Proposition 65 currently includes more than 800 kinds of toxic or dangerous chemicals, and the list still expanding every year.
+Proposition 65 currently includes more than 800 kinds of toxic or dangerous chemicals, and every year more chemicals are added to its list.

-When importing footwear products to the US, importers should concern about the compliance issue of their products to California Proposition 65.
+When importing footwear products to the US, importers should ensure that their products comply with Proposition 65.